 Solutions not Directly Integrated

-There are many e-commerce solution providers on the market, who claim that they offer an integration into the ERP system.
+There are many e-commerce solution providers on the market, who claim that they offer an integration into the ERP system, for example, SAP Commerce Cloud (also known as SAP Hybris).

 This integration is often not explained in detail, which allows users to assume that it is also a directly integrated solution for the SAP ERP.